talhajav/talhajaved/content/pages/home.md

 # Hi, I'm Talha Javed

 Welcome to my personal website.
-I'm a software developer passionate about building elegant solutions to complex problems.
+I'm a software engineer passionate about building elegant solutions to complex problems.

 ## What I Do